james-knott-iw/microservice-project/README.md

 Now if you look at `Databases`, you will see `compose-postgres` this is the Postgres database holding the `Person` and `Pet` tables for our Spring Boot API.
 Here you can explore the Postgres database and manage it using the admin UI.

-### Import Mock Data
+## Import Mock Data

-Before we can test the API and Kong gateway we need to populate the postgres database with data.
+Before we can test the API and Kong gateway we need to populate the Postgres database with data.
 The data we will use is located in [MOCK_DATA.csv](/microservice/MOCK_DATA.csv).

-### Testing the Spring Boot API and Kong Gateway
+## Testing the Spring Boot API and Kong Gateway

 - To test the Demo API, import the Postman requests JSON file [Microservice MVP.postman_collection.json](/microservice/Microservice%20MVP.postman_collection.json).
 This Postman Collection contains requests to perform CRUD on Person and Pet Entities.